jreisinger/docs/blog/2019-12-17-runp-run-commands-in-parallel.md

 rm -rf $HOME/.vim/pack/plugins/start/vim-go && git clone https://github.com/fatih/vim-go.git $HOME/.vim/pack/plugins/start/vim-go
 ```

-The problem is that these commmands run sequentially and it takes a while until they are done.
+The problem is that these commands run sequentially and it takes a while until they are done.
 I was thinking of a way how to speed them up.
 So to scratch my itch I came up with [runp](https://github.com/jreisinger/runp).

 ## Why and how to use it